ShaunCurtis/Blazr.EditStateTracker/readme.md

 ### EditStateStore

 `EditStateStore` is the collection object that maintains the property state list.
-The class gets the `EditContext` in the CTor and tracks  `EditContext.Model`.
+The class requires the `EditContext` in *ctor* and tracks  `EditContext.Model`.
 It obtains the trackable properties through reflection and builds a list of `EditStateProperty` objects.

 `Update` updates the property values and manages the true field state on `EditContext`.